-Federal regulators are opening a probe into whether 2.9 million Kia and Hyundai cars have a disproportionately high risk of randomly catching fire, and it only took ten months, 3,000 complaints, and an alleged 100 injuries and one death to make it happen.
+Federal regulators are opening a probe into whether 2.9 million Kia and Hyundai cars have a disproportionately high risk of randomly catching fire, and it only took ten months, 3,000 reports, and an alleged 100 injuries and one death to make it happen.

 The models under investigation are the 2011-2014 Kia Optima and Sorento, the 2010-2015 Kia Soul, and the 2011-2014 Hyundai Sonata and Sante Fe.

-The National Highway Traffic Safety Administration (NHTSA) says it counted a total of 1,181 complaints about non-crash fires in Hyundai cars and 1,784 in Kias.
+The National Highway Traffic Safety Administration (NHTSA) says it counted a total of 1,181 reports about non-crash fires in Hyundai cars and 1,784 in Kias.
 Drivers reported 100 injuries as a result of the fires, and one woman in Ohio says she watched her son burn to death in a Kia Soul in 2017.

 NHTSA announced on April 1 that it would grant the group’s petition, and it will start by assessing “the scope, frequency, and potential safety-related consequences of alleged defects relating to non-collision vehicle fires” in the cars.